alanng10/StandInfoTech/Docue/a.md

 Windows Linux is video game capable.

+Windows Linux is recommend develop binary execute instant for dentop and laptop machine.

+Windows Linux is support develop binary execute instant for dentop and laptop machine.

 Windows is release with Windows Linux in it.

 Windows default execute instant is Windows Linux execute instant.